estruyf/vscode-spfx-task-runner/README.md

 # SharePoint Framework Task Runner Extension for Visual Studio Code

 This extension allows you to easily run SharePoint Framework tasks with a couple of mouse clicks.
-At the moment you can for example list all the available gulp tasks in your project, start the local development server and create debug or release solution packages.
+At the moment you can for example list all the available gulp tasks in your project, start the local development server and create debug or release solution packages or pick a task to run from the list of available tasks.

 ## Usage